Review: Vegenarang Vegan Restaurant in Busan (+ Tips & Menu Prices)

 Depending on where you’re coming from, there are plenty of buses that stop near Vegenarang and are just a few minutes walk away.

-Right after Vegenarang, I highly recommend going to the Millak Waterside Park, which is a short walk away for incredible views of Busan’s watersides and bridges.
+Right after Vegenarang, I highly recommend going to the Millak Waterside Park, which is a short walk away for a scenic view of Gwangan Bridge.

 And right after, take another short walk to Gwangalli Beach, which has incredible night views as well.